garyfleming/apis-for-decades/apis.md

 ---

+# Why are they regrettable?

+* Hard to see how to use,
+* Assumptions that turn out to be wrong,
+* Poorly explained domain concepts.

+^ Lots of reasons.
+Here are a prime few.

+---

 ^  Okay, so I want to talk a bit about some thoughts that I've been mulling over for a few years now on the subject of API design.
 "A few years" might make you think that I've got some answers to share or some unique insight; so let me start by dissuading you.
 I don't.
 There are probably some good ideas in here, and some that are a waste of time.

 ---